top of page

 #Accept, Advocate, Act

-Thank you for your interest in being a presenter at the National Federation of Families' 2024 Conference.
-The National Federation welcomes proposals from professionals, family members, and youth who support the well-being of our children—of all ages—and promote family voice.
+Thank you for your interest in being a presenter at the National Federation of Families' 2025 Conference.
+The National Federation welcomes proposals from professionals, family members, and youth who support the well-being of their loved ones and promote family voice.

-The National Federation is looking for 60-minute proposals and a very limited number of 2-hour intensive workshop proposals.
+The National Federation is looking for 60-minute proposals and a very limited number of 2-hour advanced and intensive workshop proposals for our Workshop Saturday.

 The goal of our conference is to offer families and professionals the opportunity to: